-The system uses a Personal System/2 (PS/2)-style keyboard and supports a PS/2-compatible mouse.
-Cables from both devices attach to 6-pin, miniature Deutsche Industrie Norm (DIN) connectors on the back panel of your system.
+The system uses a PS/2-style keyboard and supports a PS/2-compatible mouse.
+Cables from both devices attach to 6-pin, miniature DIN connectors on the front and back panels of your system.

 Mouse driver software can give the mouse priority with the microprocessor by issuing IRQ12 whenever a new mouse movement is detected.
 The driver software also passes along the mouse data to the application program that is in control.